SwiftKickMobile/TLIndexPathTools/README.md

 TLIndexPathTools
 ================

-TLIndexPathTools is a small set of classes that will greatly simplify your table and collection views.
+TLIndexPathTools is a small set of classes that can greatly simplify your table and collection views.
 Here are some of the awesome things TLIndexPathTools does:

 * Organize data into sections with ease (now with blocks!)
 * Calculate and perform animated batch updates (inserts, moves and deletions)